arth-arbitrage/arth-contract/README.md

 * Low gas fee burnt on revert
 * Add new DEXs and Flash loan lenders easily

 It consists of primitive contracts and pipeline contracts.
+An example arbitrage contract that uses Aave flashloan lending contract and UniswapV2, Curve-fi dexes is shown below.

 ![Overview of Arth](docs/chain-contract.drawio.svg)

 ## Primitive Contracts
 ### ArthCurveSwap